TGOlson/nba-graph/README.md

   * compress graph json?
 * small cleanups
   * sort by last name in search bar
+  * adjust player node size for awards
+  * search is a little laggy?
 * deploy
  * setup github page (TODO: where to store data?)
  * deploy assets to aws/cloudflair